- Aug 27, 2020

 - Embed audio with a music service such as SoundCloud.

-- Use a WordPress audio plugin.
+- Use a WordPress audio player plugin.

 Are you looking to build a WordPress music website of your own?
 You may want to consider our Managed VPS hosting plans with robust server resources to cater to all of your audio hosting site your needs.